-Wage and tax records are maintained by the Finance Department.
-Most other employment records are maintained by the OHRS in accordance with applicable regulatory requirements or business purposes.
-The most common record is the personnel file which is generally comprised of an employee's original application together with other documents submitted for consideration during the hiring process (resume, writing sample, supplemental answers to questions, etc.); performance evaluations, training records and certifications, disciplinary records, progress notes, and other documentation specifically relating to employment activities.
+Wage and tax records are maintained by the finance department.
+Most other employment records are maintained by HR in accordance with applicable regulatory requirements or business purposes.
+The most common record is the personnel file, which generally comprises an employee's original application along with other documents submitted for consideration during the hiring process (resume, writing sample, supplemental answers to questions, etc.); performance evaluations; training records and certifications; disciplinary records; progress notes; and other documentation specifically relating to employment activities.

-Records containing protected health information, such as those generated under a federal Family and Medical Leave Act (FMLA) leave, the Americans With Disabilities Act (ADA), Short-Term Disability insurance claims, or for workers' compensation claims are maintained in insurance and benefits files separate from the personnel file.
-Likewise, Federal I-9 Forms and their supporting documentation are also maintained separately.
+Records containing protected health information, such as those generated under a federal Family and Medical Leave Act (FMLA) leave, the Americans with Disabilities Act (ADA), short-term disability insurance claims, or workers'

+compensation claims, are maintained in insurance and benefits files separate from the personnel file.
+Likewise, federal I-9 forms and their supporting documentation are also maintained separately.

 Inaccuracies in personal information can negatively affect both administration of employment and the ability of an employee to use or receive some benefits.
-It is the employee's responsibility to verify the accuracy of personal information on file with the OHRS and to timely notify OHRS when this information changes.
+It is the employee's responsibility to verify the accuracy of personal information on file with HR and to timely notify HR when this information changes.
 Personal information includes:

-- 1. Legal name
+- a.
+Legal name

-- 2. Home address
+- b.
+Home address

-- 3. Telephone number
+- c.
+Telephone number

-- 4. Emergency Contact Information
+- d.
+Emergency contact information

-- 5. Names, birthdates, and other personal information of dependents
+- e.
+Names, birthdates, and other personal information of dependents

-- 6. Marital status
+- f.
+Marital status

-- 7. Names and contact information for beneficiaries
+- g.
+Names and contact information for beneficiaries

-- 8. Military or draft status
+- h.
+Military or draft status

-- 9. Exemptions on your W-4 tax form
+- i.
+Exemptions on your W-4 tax form

-Except as described in 2.3.3.2 below, employees may not have additional, self-composed documents included in their personnel files.
+Except as described in 2.3.3.2 Disagreements Involving Personnel File Information below, employees may not have additional, self-composed documents included in their personnel files.

-2.3.3.1 Access to employment records and personnel files
+2.3.3.1 Access to Employment Records and Personnel Files

 Except when required by law, access to employment records is strictly limited to those individuals with a legitimate business purpose relevant to the information being sought.
-An employee may review his or her individual personnel file, subject to the following guidelines:
+An employee may review their individual personnel file subject to the following guidelines:

-- 1. The employee must request the review in writing. - 2.
-The review must be scheduled during OHRS business hours. - 3.
-The review will be conducted in the presence of an OHRS representative. - 4.
-No documents may be removed from the file. - The employee is free to make personal notes during the review, but no documents may be copied without the express authorization of the Director of Human Resource Services or an HR designee.
+- a.
+The employee must request the review in writing. - b.
+The review must be scheduled during HR business hours. - c.
+The review will be conducted in the presence of an HR representative. - d.
+No documents may be removed from the file.

+The employee is free to make personal notes during the review, but no documents may be copied without the express authorization of the director of HR or the director's authorized designee.

-2.3.3.2 Disagreements involving personnel file information
+2.3.3.2 Disagreements Involving Personnel File Information

 All performance review documents, performance improvement plans, and disciplinary records will be entered into the personnel file only after being presented to the employee.
-If an employee disagrees with the characterization, description, or assessment in any of these documents at the time it is issued the employee may submit a written response within 30 days of the date it is issued.
+If an employee disagrees with the characterization, description, or assessment in any of these documents at the time it is issued, the employee may submit a written response within 30 days of the date it is issued.
 The response must specifically identify the document to which it refers and must address information contained in the document.
 The employee's response will be maintained together with the document about which the employee disagrees.